jetbrains-academy/CppBasics/MemoryManagement/LinkedList/LinkedList/task.md

 [_sentinel node_](https://en.wikipedia.org/wiki/Sentinel_node).
 It is a special node that does not hold any useful information itself but is used as a sentry always present in a list.
-This way, we can avoid handling null pointers in еру cases when, for example, we need to add a first node to the list – in such a case, we can just link the node to the sentry.
+This way, we can avoid handling null pointers in the cases when, for example, we need to add a first node to the list – in such a case, we can just link the node to the sentry.